 Not Knowing What to Do with Your EDC Gear

-If there’s one thing you’re not sure how to use, don’t bother including it in your EDC…at least not until you’ve done your homework and figured out how to use it.
+If there’s one thing you’re not sure how to use, don’t bother bringing it—at least not until you’ve done your homework and figured out how to use that item.

-The last thing you want is to carry a bag filled with supplies that only weigh you down instead of help you.
+The last thing you want is to carry a bag filled with EDC tools that only weigh you down instead of help you.

 Relying Too Much on Your Stuff